ShovitDutta/Cosmic.ts/README.md

 6.  **Format code:** Use `yarn format` to ensure your code is properly formatted.
 7.  **Conventional Commits:** Follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.
 This helps in generating changelogs and understanding the nature of changes.
 Use `yarn commit` to guide you through the process.
-8.  **Open a Pull Request:** Submit a pull request to the `main` branch of the original `Cosmic.ts` repository.
+8.  **Open a Pull Request:** Submit a pull request to the `main` branch of the original `Cosmos.ts` repository.
 Provide a clear and concise description of your changes.

 ---